Yelena Safonova

-Yelena Vsevolodovna Safonova (Еле́на Все́володовна Сафо́нова; born 14 June 1956 in Leningrad) is a former Soviet and a Russian actress.
+Yelena Vsevolodovna Safonova (Еле́на Все́володовна Сафо́нова; born 14 June 1956) is a former Soviet and Russian actress.
 She is an Honored Artist of Russia (2011).
 She was made famous by the 1985 melodrama Winter Cherry and its two sequels.
 In 1988, she was awarded the David di Donatello Italian film award for her starring turn in Nikita Mikhalkov's film Dark Eyes.

 Biography

 Early life and education

 Yelena Safonova was born on 14 June 1956 in Leningrad, the daughter of the famous Soviet actor Vsevolod Safonov and the film director Valeriya Ivanovna Rublyova who worked at Mosfilm.

 In the mid-1960s, the family moved to Moscow, where Yelena attended a special secondary school and studied French to an advanced level.

 In 1973, she graduated from Moscow Secondary School No. 37.

 At her third attempt, she was accepted by the Gerasimov Institute of Cinematography to study acting.
 In between her entrance exams, she earned income as a librarian.
 After studying at the Film Institute for two years she returned to Leningrad, where she would graduate in 1981 from the Leningrad Institute of Theatre, Music and Cinematography (under Ruben Agamirzyan).
 In the same year she became an actress at the Komissarzhevskaya Theatre, where she worked for one season.
 She made her debut in cinema in 1974, in the role of Lyuba in the film Looking for my destiny.